Raj of Sarawak: Later years

-Prior to the ongoing piracy suppression, a major battle with the Illanuns of the Moro pirates from the southern Philippines occurred in mid-November 1862.
+Before the ongoing piracy suppression, a major battle with the Illanuns of the Moro pirates from the southern Philippines occurred in November 1862.
 In 1864, the United Kingdom appointed a Consul to Sarawak and recognised the Raj.
 British warships saluted the Raj's flag with 21 guns while entering Kuching as a sign of recognition.
-However, the Netherlands refused recognition.
+The Netherlands refused recognition.
 Brooke then expanded his Raj into territory of Brunei.
 In 1861, he acquired the Rajang River basin, which subsequently became the Third Division.
 The expansion continued after his death in 1868, when he was succeeded by his nephew, Charles Brooke.